ricardofrantz/cml-visualizer/PLANS.md

-# CLAUDE.md
+# PLANS.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides technical documentation and development guidance for the CML Visualizer project.

 ## Project Overview